 Phase 2: Bonding

-Yellow synthetic rubber swelling strips acts as a physical barrier and can swell up to 1000 per cent its original volume to seal the joint and stop water flow.
+Yellow synthetic rubber swelling strips act as a physical barrier and can swell up to 1000 percent its original volume to seal the joint and stop the water flow.

 Excerpted From Construction Canada